rajik007/rajik007/README.md

 - 📫 How to reach me **syedrajik1311@gmail.com**

-- ⚡ Fun fact **"Don't let the fear of losing be greater than the excitement of winning" ~Robert kiyosaki (realised lately 😄)**
+- ⚡ Fun fact ** “Loyalty is a two-way street.
+If I’m asking for it from you, you get it from me.”**

 <h3 align="left">Connect with me:</h3>
 <p align="left">